“People don’t care how much you know till they know how much you care”

 When I moved to Jackson, I worked as an interior designer.
 One of my clients was a bank president who said, “I want to open an investment office and I want you to run it.”
 So I took classes and underwent extensive training and testing through Raymond James.
 To me, the financial planning process is similar to interior design: I ask people to share their dreams, then I create a plan to help them get where they want to go.

 There’s a saying, “People don’t care about how much you know, until they know how much you care.”
 At SPF, we care a great deal.
-Nobody walks into the firm without getting a big hug.
+Nobody walks into the practice without getting a big hug.
 I’ve even had clients pop their heads into my office to ask, “Is everything okay?
 I didn’t get my hug today!”

 Judy and her team aren’t just in the financial planning business.
 You could say they’re in the “Making Dreams Come True” business.